Discover

 “As far as I’m aware, this is the first time something like this has been done.
 It was unclear how well this would work when I embarked on this journey, but the results have been beyond my wildest hopes.”

-Even posthumously, Cedille’s musical relationship with Easley Blackwood continues through this fittingly innovative recording that will be released digitally in January 2024.
+Even posthumously, Cedille’s musical relationship with Easley Blackwood continues through this fittingly innovative recording that was released digitally in January 2024.

 Recommended